SoK: A Comprehensive Security Analysis of Jailbreak Resilience in GPT and DeepSeek Models: Introduction

+Although jailbreak resilience in closed-source models such as GPT-3.5, GPT-4, and Claude have been widely explored, comprehensive evaluations of emerging open-source alternatives remain limited.
+This gap is particularly critical, as open-source LLMs are rapidly gaining traction in real-world applications.
+DeepSeek-R1 stands out as a recently released open-source model that combines strong performance with broad accessibility.
+It represents a new generation of models designed to democratize access to advanced language capabilities.
+However, its robustness against jailbreak attacks has not been well studied, especially in comparison to widely deployed closed-source counterparts such as GPT-3.5 and GPT-4.
+Due to the increasing security implications of large-scale LLM deployment, a direct, comparative analysis of jailbreak resilience between DeepSeek-R1 and GPT models is both timely and essential.

-To address the gap in understanding the jailbreak robustness of open-source LLMs, we conduct the first in-depth evaluation of DeepSeek-series models in comparison with GPT-series models under standardized adversarial prompting benchmarks.
-We begin by contrasting the architectural characteristics of DeepSeek’s Mixture-of-Experts (MoE) structure with GPT's dense Transformer design, analyzing how these differences affect alignment and safety robustness.
-Using HarmBench as the core evaluation suite, we test both model families across a range of jailbreak strategies and aggregate attack success rates (ASR) over all behavior types.
-Our results show that while GPT-series models, especially GPT-4 and GPT-4-Turbo, achieve superior overall robustness, DeepSeek demonstrates selective strength against automated and gradient-based attacks such as TAP-T and GCG-T. However, DeepSeek remains notably more vulnerable to direct prompt-based and human-engineered attacks.
-Further, by categorizing harmful behaviors by both function type (standard, contextual, copyright) and semantic domain (seven categories), we find that DeepSeek’s sparse routing design limits generalizable safety alignment across sensitive domains.
-In contrast, GPT models consistently enforce safety boundaries across a wide range of categories, likely due to dense training and more comprehensive alignment strategies.
-We also provide a detailed breakdown of ASRs by behavior type under each attack method, revealing that while DeepSeek achieves localized robustness in certain scenarios, it lacks GPT's consistent cross-domain safety performance.
+In this paper, we present a comprehensive evaluation of jailbreak resilience under standardized attack conditions, offering timely insights into the robustness of state-of-the-art open-source and closed-source LLMs.
+Specifically, we conduct in-depth assessment of the DeepSeek model family in comparison with the GPT series.
+Leveraging HarmBench as the primary evaluation suite, we benchmark both model families against a diverse set of jailbreak strategies and report aggregate Attack Success Rates (ASR).
+Our results reveal that GPT models, e.g., GPT-4 and GPT-4-Turbo, exhibit stronger and more consistent robustness overall, while DeepSeek demonstrates selective resistance to automated and gradient-based attacks but remains significantly more susceptible to prompt-based and human-engineered exploits.
+Through further categorizing harmful behaviors by functional and semantic dimensions, we find that GPT models maintain safety constraints across categories, whereas DeepSeek shows limitations in effectively generalizing safety alignment across different inputs.